Did you have a close encounter with a large truck on the road? Perhaps you want to prepare yourself in case the worst happens.

 - The driver had to make a sudden turn to avoid another vehicle or object.

 - The driver was distracted.

-In some cases, another driver may have caused a truck rollover.
+In some cases with these types of trucking accidents, another driver may have caused a truck rollover.
 Perhaps the offending motorist stopped suddenly, forcing the truck driver to take evasive action.
 The maneuver caused the truck driver to lose control, resulting in a turnover.

 Overall, speed represents nearly half of all truck rollovers.
 Moreover, accidents can occur when drivers speed with an improperly-loaded truck.

 Since trucks have a high gravity center, loaders must distribute the cargo evenly throughout the trailer.
 Speeding can cause the cargo to shift, throwing the center of gravity off-kilter.
 A tip-over occurs when the driver speeds, shifting the cargo weight to one side of the trailer.